How a limited partnership works

 Ultimate Beneficial Owner (UBO)

 When you set up a CV, you must report your company's UBOs to KVK for inclusion in the Dutch UBO register.
 UBO’s are the ultimate beneficial owners of an organisation.
 Or someone who takes the decisions in the organisation.
 A CV can have one or more UBOs.
-For example, persons who own 25% or more of the CV.
+For example, persons who own 25% or more of the CV.Â

 Liability and debts

-Sometimes, business is not as good as expected.
-The question then arises who is liable.
-In a commanditaire vennootschap, the managing partners are liable for the debts of the cv.
-Which of the partners entered into that debt does not matter.
+Sometimes a business runs up debts. Â The question then is who must repay the debts.
+In a commanditaire vennootschap, the managing partners are jointly and severally liable for the debts of the CV.
+Also known as personally liable.
+Which of the partners entered into the debt does not matter.

-A limited partner is not liable for debts of the CV.
+A silent partner is not liable for debts of the CV.
 They only run a risk with money they invest.
 A silent partner may act as a managing partner.
 If they do, they then also become liable.

-Does a managing partner have private debts?
-Their creditors cannot claim the business assets of the limited partnership or the private assets of the other partners.
+If one of the managing partners has private debts, their creditors cannot claim the CV’s business assets or the private assets of the other partners.
 However, a partner with private debts may face debt restructuring or personal bankruptcy.
-This has consequences for the CV, as the partner is then no longer allowed to make decisions on certain business activities.
+This has consequences for the CV, as the partner is then no longer allowed to make decisions on certain business activities. Â

 Drawing up a CV contract

-• Life insurance: if you take out mutual life insurance, the CV can continue in the event of the death of one of the partners.
+You can also take out mutual life insurance so the CV can continue in the event of the death of one of the partners.
+You can draw up a contract yourself or ask a lawyer or specialist to do so.

 Signing authority of the vennoten